maude-team/full-maude/readme.md

 This repo contains the latest version of Full Maude.
 If you are looking for the Maude system or information on it, please go to the [Maude official site](http://maude.cs.uiuc.edu/).

 The current version of Full Maude is [FM 3.5.1](sr/fm3/full-maude351.maude).
-A new alpha is at [FM 3.5.1a](sr/fm3/full-maude351a.maude).

 During the development of the Maude system we have put special emphasis on the creation of metaprogramming facilities to allow the generation of execution environments for a wide variety of languages and logics.
 The first most obvious area where Maude can be used as a metalanguage is in building language extensions for Maude itself.
 Our experience in this regard is very encouraging.